 The team at Tweed Dental Care know that young smiles have unique needs!
-Our dentist and team work to establish optimal oral health while your child is young, so that a healthy smile can be more easily maintained throughout their adulthood.
+Our dentist and team work encourage oral health while your child is young in the hope that their oral health will be more easily maintained throughout their adulthood.
 Our dental services for children include cavity control, dental sealants, space maintainers, sports guards and more.

 How can Tweed Dental Care help keep my child's teeth healthy?

-Strong oral health routines begin in childhood!
-To help your child maintain a health smile they grow, at home brushing and flossing, in combination with professional cleanings and checkups are crucial.
+Oral health routines often begin in childhood!
+To help your child maintain a healthy smile they grow, at home brushing and flossing, in combination with professional cleanings and checkups are crucial.
 In order to help prevent the development of cavities, we may recommend fluoride treatments, dental sealants, and specific tips to help maintain their dental hygiene routine.

 When should children have their first dental checkup?

 Our dentist recommends that children see a dentist for the first time around the age of three or at the sign of their first tooth.
-Not unlike adults, children should have visit the dentist 2-3 times a year.
-However, we may recommended more frequent visits should we have any concerns.
+Not unlike adults, children should visit the dentist 2-3 times a year.
+However, we may recommend more frequent visits should we have any concerns.

 Can thumb sucking lead to dental problems for kids?

 After the eruption of adult teeth in children, thumb sucking can cause the teeth to become improperly aligned or push the teeth outward.
 Thumb sucking can also lead to malformation in the upper palate (also known as the roof of the mouth).